braindef/word-stats/readme.txt

 2. Live stats for the post being edited.

 == Changelog ==
+= 1.2.1 =
+* Removed a trailing line break in the source code and unicode section characters in the comments

 = 1.2 =
 * Counts words from any registered public post type, including any custom post types.